psmd-iberutaru/OpihiExarata/docs/source/index.rst

 executables designed to process data from the IRTF Opihi telescope.
 It serves to be an astrometric solver, photometric calibrator, asteroid finder, ephemeris computer, and astrometric monitor.
-We accomplish this by integrating services and open source software collections for our purposes.
+We accomplish this by integrating services and open source software collections.

 This software is specific to the IRTF Opihi telescope.